sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 %}

 For the models shown in this figure, the GSM8K accuracy ($p_{m, 8K}$, represented by the dashed line) varies from 74% for the weakest model, Llama3-8B-instruct, to 95% for the strongest model, GPT-4o.
-On the GSM-Symbolic dataset, the reported accuracy range is relatively wide for Llama3-8B-instruct (approximately between 69% and 81%) and relatively narrow for GPT-4o (approximately between 91% and 98%).
+On the GSM-Symbolic dataset, the reported range of accuracy values achieved on the 50 datasets is relatively *wide* for Llama3-8B-instruct (approximately between 69% and 81%) and relatively *narrow* for GPT-4o (approximately between 91% and 98%).
 Importantly, for both models, **the variation in GSM-Symbolic performance falls well within the Wilson score confidence intervals of GSM8K performance that we calculated earlier!**
 The following figure shows the overlap between the 95% Wilson score CIs for $p_{m, 8K}$ and the accuracy ranges on GSM-Symbolic for the models that had results reported in the paper (note that this does not include all 25 models).